Description

 DownVol:

-• Looking at the downside deviation of % in the last 5 years of WisdomTree United Kingdom Hedged Equity Fund, we see it is relatively smaller, thus better in comparison to the benchmark SPY (15%)
+• The downside deviation over 5 years of WisdomTree United Kingdom Hedged Equity Fund is %, which is lower, thus better compared to the benchmark SPY (12.1%) in the same period.

 Sharpe: